cardano-scaling/website/monthly/2025-05-monthly.md

 ### Protocol status

-The protocol has operated smoothly on the `release-mainnet` network with the following metrics:
 The protocol operated smoothly on the `release-mainnet` network with the following metrics:

 - **Registered stake**: `4.6B₳` (`21%` of the Cardano network)